📞 20 Common Business Communication Idioms

 - to explore the idioms below

-- to return to whenever you want
+- to return to it whenever you want

-- to understand business communication idioms
+- to better understand business communication in English

 Teacher Rob 🙋♂️